iwatkot/js3xui/README.md

 ```

 ### Create a connection string and QR code
-When you need to provide the user with a connection string that can be used in a software to create a new connection profile and/or a QR code, you can use the following example.
+When you need to provide the user with a connection string that can be used in software to create a new connection profile and/or a QR code, you can use the following example.

 ```javascript
 import { Inbound } from 'js3xui';